Avalon Theatre (Easton, Maryland): Overview

-In 1934, the Schine Chain Theatres purchased the Avalon and renovated it with an art deco theme.
+In 1934, the Schine Chain Theatres purchased the Avalon and renovated it with an Art Deco theme.
 It would become one of the most famous movie houses in the area, hosting three world premieres, including The First Kiss, starring Gary Cooper.
 The theater eventually fell into disrepair and closed its doors in 1985.
 In 1989, it was restored as a performing arts center and then purchased in 1992 by the town of Easton.
 The Avalon is currently operated by The Avalon Foundation, a non-profit organization.
 The Avalon has since become a major music venue and center for community events in the area.

 History

 1921–1933

 Built in 1921, at the cost of $100,000, The Avalon Theatre immediately became, as one newspaper reporter proclaimed, the "Showplace of the Eastern Shore."
 Visually spectacular, another newspaper reporter made the bold statement that "no house in the South will compare with all its detail."
-That detail included leaded glass doors at every theater entrance, an 18 foot dome with 148 lights, a 300 pipe electric-pneumatic organ, an electric player piano, and a ballroom on the second floor.
+That detail included leaded glass doors at every theater entrance, an 18-foot dome with 148 lights, a 300 pipe electric-pneumatic organ, an electric player piano, and a ballroom on the second floor.

 1934–1985

 The Schine Theatre Chain purchased the Theatre in 1934 and completely refitted the building.
 Schine closed the ballroom, and redesigned the theater with an Art Deco theme that still stands today.
 In the process of the makeover, the theater lost many of its accoutrements in favor of the Art Deco theme, but its reputation as a movie house grew quickly.
 Generations of Eastern Shore movie-goers saw Clark Gable's first screen kiss, Bette Davis' first psychotic role, and Roy Rogers' first gunfight at the Avalon.
-Three world premieres took place at the Avalon including "The First Kiss" starring Gary Cooper and Fay Rae, which was filmed in Easton and St. Michaels.
+Three world premieres took place at the Avalon including "The First Kiss" starring Gary Cooper and Fay Wray, which was filmed in Easton and St. Michaels.

-The Avalon's standing as Easton’s premier movie house ended in 1985 after a 64-year run.
+The Avalon's standing as Easton's premier movie house ended in 1985 after a 64-year run.
 Suffering from mildew, cracks in the walls, stained carpeting and rickety seats, the Avalon closed in 1985.